b5null/Invoke-BadSuccessor.ps1/README.md

   - `msDS-ManagedAccountPrecededByLink = <DN>`
 - Generates **Rubeus-ready** post-exploitation steps (unless `-Quiet` is used)

-This attack chain enables abusing dMSA behavior to escalate privileges by exploiting weak OU permissions, using machine account credentials and requesting TGS for the service account.
+This attack chain enables abusing dMSA behavior to escalate privileges by forging tickets using machine account credentials and requesting TGS for the service account with the msDS-ManagedAccountPrecededByLink privileges.

 ---